 The 4th Amendment offers protection from unreasonable searches and unlawful arrests.

-The United States Supreme Court has ruled that jails and prisons can strip search inmates without an individualized suspicion.
+The United States Supreme Court has ruled that jails and prisons can strip-search inmates without individualized suspicion.

 The government can’t force individuals to make statements that would implicate them in a crime.